programmerraja/MyBlog/content/notes/2024/Domain driven design.md

-- you should talk with the subject matter or domain experts to gain a good understanding of the domai
+- you should talk with the subject matter or domain experts to gain a good understanding of the domain